-This program takes place at Edinburgh Napier University, a modern institution spread over three campuses enrolling 18,000 students.
+This program is based at Edinburgh Napier University, a modern institution spread over three campuses enrolling 18,000 students.
 ENU is known for its practical bent, with a focus on curricula and training for 21st-century employment.
 HWS and other international students will study alongside local Scottish students for an integrated learning experience.
 As do other British universities, ENU provides students with the opportunity for self-directed study and research under the guidance of faculty mentors and instructors.
 To enhance the cultural experience, study abroad students may join any student society, club or sport offered by ENU and may also sign up for outings to arts and cultural events in the city through the Student Union.

 For specific information about courses and the program, please consult the ENU website for international students.